cortexlabs/cortex/docs/clusters/management/create.md

 # SSL certificate ARN (only necessary when using a custom domain)
 ssl_certificate_arn:

-# List of IAM policies to attach to your Cortex APIs
+# list of IAM policies to attach to your Cortex APIs
 iam_policy_arns: ["arn:aws:iam::aws:policy/AmazonS3FullAccess"]

 # primary CIDR block for the cluster's VPC
 vpc_cidr: 192.168.0.0/16

+# instance type for prometheus
+# use a bigger instance if the cluster is expected to grow past the thousand node (or api replica) threshold
+prometheus_instance_type: "t3.medium"
 ```

 The docker images used by the cluster can also be overridden.
 They can be configured by adding any of these keys to your cluster configuration file (default values are shown):